This page is from APP, the official source of professional practice for policing.

 - establish systems and staffing arrangements which maximise the benefits of home visits when monitoring offenders and managing the risks they pose

 - ensure that covert investigation resources can be accessed by the MOSOVO unit

 - ensure that available court orders and sentences are appropriately enforced and monitored, and applied for when necessary

 - ensure that officers and staff from other areas of policing are engaged appropriately in managing these offenders, for example, first responders, investigators and NPTs

 The selection procedure for staff working in this field should assess an individual’s skills, motivation, suitability and capacity to deal with complex offender management and related issues.
 Both police officers and police staff can work as MOSOVO and ViSOR officers and should be vetted before taking up their post to a minimum of NPPV2.
 They should also be regularly vetted while in post (at least every three years).
-This vetting process should be in accordance with ViSOR standards and forthcoming authorised professional practice (APP) on vetting.
+This vetting process should be in accordance with ViSOR standards and APP on vetting.